Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Problem description, formulations, and solution methods

-and similarly for $w_{tij}^{\text{dis},p}$.
+and similarly for $w_{tij}^{\mathrm{dis},p}$.
 This ensures $w = 1$ if and only if both $z=1$ and $u=1$, and $w=0$ otherwise, exactly capturing the logical relationship $w = z \cdot u$.
-By including these linear constraints, the profit expression \eqref{profit} becomes fully linear and suitable for a mixed-integer linear program (MILP) formulation.
+By including these linear constraints, the profit expression \eqref{profit} becomes fully linear and suitable for an MILP formulation. \end{prof}

 The battery dynamics are modeled as follows.
 The energy level $e^p_t$ of player $p$’s battery evolves each period $t$ based on charging and discharging decisions: